Defensive patent aggregation

 Operating companies must often defend themselves against claims of patent infringement.
 To prevent such litigations, operating companies sometimes purchase patents in technologies which they use or develop.
 Another motivation for operating companies to acquire patents is the ability to counter-assert such patents in case another operating company files a patent litigation.
 Operating companies have also pooled their efforts and financial resources to purchase patents.
-An example of such defensive patent aggregation is Allied Security Trust (AST).

-In 2008, a new business model emerged with third-party financing doing defensive patent aggregation whereby a third-party – the aggregator – purchases the patents or patent rights strictly to mitigate the risk and cost of litigation associated with non-practising entities (NPEs) and provides licenses to members against a fixed annual membership fee.
-This model was introduced by RPX Corporation, a start-up based in San Francisco.
-RPX received venture funding from Kleiner Perkins Caufield & Byers (KPCB) and Charles River Ventures (CRV).
+In 2008, a new business model emerged with third-party financing doing defensive patent aggregation whereby a third-party – the aggregator – purchases the patents or patent rights strictly to mitigate the risk and cost of litigation associated with NPEs and provides licenses to members against a fixed annual membership fee.

 Defensive patent aggregation has evolved to be more accurately described as the aggregation of defensive strategies from patent assertion.
 Current strategies include: